-- This only works when things are clear enough that people can’t get too lost.
+- This only works when things are clear enough that people cannot get too lost.

 - (*) One learner shares screen, others follow along discussing, asking question, and typing along themselves.
-Emphasize “it’s easiest to share the screen since you don’t have to do the thinking”.
+Emphasize “it’s easiest to share the screen since you do not have to do the thinking”.

 - (*) Instructor flips between the rooms every 1-2 minutes answering hard questions and following progress.